asraparadise/asraparadise.github.io/_asra/reactionroles.md

 | add                  | Make a new reaction role                           | `/reactionrole add [channel] [messageid] [emoji] [role]` |
 | remove               | Remove a reaction role                             | `/reactionrole remove [channel] [messageid] [emoji]`     |

-> **How to get a message ID:**
+> #### How to get a message ID:
+>
-- To get a message ID, right click the message on Discord, then click Copy ID.
+> - To get a message ID, right click the message on Discord, then click Copy ID.
-- If you don’t see the copy ID option, make sure you have developer mode on.
+> - If you don’t see the copy ID option, make sure you have developer mode on.
 You can find it in your User Settings -> Advanced.